deckerweb/quick-edit-featured-image/README.md

 ## Updates

+#### For Plugin Version:

 1) Alternative 1: Just download a new [ZIP file](https://github.com/deckerweb/quick-edit-featured-image/releases/latest/download/quick-edit-featured-image.zip) (see above), upload and override existing version.
 Done.

 2) Alternative 2: Use the (free) [**_Git Updater_ plugin**](https://git-updater.com/) and get updates automatically.

 3) Alternative 3: Upcoming! – In future I will built-in our own deckerweb updater.
 This is currently being worked on for my plugins.
 Stay tuned!

+#### For Code Snippet Version:

+Just manually: Download the latest Snippet version (see above) and import it in your favorite snippets manager plugin. – You can delete the old snippet; then just activate the new one.
+Done.

 ---